dpaiton/dpaiton.github.io/_posts/2021-05-18-neuron-response-contours.md

 Lets choose somewhere along the horizontal axis as a starting point and list some options for perturbation directions:
 - Right, towards the neuron's MEI, then the neuron's activity will grow
 - Left, away from the neuron's MEI, then the neuron's activity will shrink
-- Up, orthogonal to the neuron's MEI
+- Up, orthogonal to the neuron's MEI, then the neuron's activity will change differently for each type
-- Along the iso-response contour, which will not change the neuron's output
+- Along the iso-response contour, then the neuron's acitvity will not change

 ![perturbation-directions]
 {: style="text-align: center"}

 **fig. 7**
-Visualizations of four (of many) simple pertubation directions.
+Visualizations of four out of many possible simple pertubation directions.
 For each direction, assume we start with the image depicted by the square, then perturb to the pentagon, then again to the circle.
 Straight contours are indicated in shades of purple, outward bending in shades of red, and inward bending in shades of blue.
 Darker colors indicate higher neural activation.